Zhang Weiwei (professor)

 Zhang Weiwei (张维为 (張維為, Zhāng Wéiwèi)) is a Chinese professor of international relations at Fudan University and the director of its China Institute.
 Zhang is also an Internet celebrity, spreading his political ideas through online video platforms such as Xigua Video, Bilibili, TikTok and YouTube.

 Zhang is a strong defender of China's political and economic system.
 Therefore, he is favored by Chinese leader Xi Jinping.
-Some of his political views, such as the "superiority of the China Model" and that the OBOR is a "major transformation unprecedented in five thousand years" have been criticized by scholars such as Xiang Lanxin for not being in line with historical facts.
+Some of his political views, such as the "superiority of the China Model" and that the Belt and Road Initiative is a "major transformation unprecedented in five thousand years" have been criticized by scholars such as Xiang Lanxin for not being in line with historical facts.

 Early life

 Zhang is the youngest of six siblings in his family.
 During the Cultural Revolution (1966–1976), his older siblings all went to the Xinjiang Production and Construction Corps while he stayed in Shanghai because of a policy.
 In 1975, at the age of 17, he was recruited into the No.2 Shanghai Carving Factory (上海雕刻二厂) as a worker and jade carving apprentice.